 In addition, university staff may visit schools to provide information and advice on the college programs.
 It’s important to discuss your choices with parents, carers and teachers to explore your eligibility and how the program will fit with your TCE study

 Step 1 - Choose

-Choose which unit/s you would like to study from the following guide or handbook in consultation with your teacher/school/guardian:
+Choose the unit/s you would like to study from the 2021 University of Tasmania College unit offerings:

 Step 2 - Apply